vivekghanchi/Robin-Hood/README.md

 # Robin-Hood

 RobinHood is the Virtual Reality supported game which is developed and tested on HTC Vive.
-User will have bow in right hand controller and arrow in left hand controller.
+User will have a bow in right hand controller and arrow in left hand controller.
 There is no limit of arrow till now.
 User can just strike arrow anywhere in the forest.

 ## Technology Stack